Android-for-Python/Android-for-Python-Users/README.md

         storage_path =  str(result.toString())
 ```

+The `result` in the code can be `None` on older Android devices that have removable external storage, and that storage is removed.

 In addition p4a provides a legacy storage directory, this works but does not return the same location as the Android documented `getExternalFilesDir(None)` above.
-The legacy storage directory may be required for older Android devices, and could be used as a fallback.
-But the location returned by `app_storage_path()` is **not secure**.
+The legacy storage directory may be used as a fallback in the case of removed external storage.
+But the location returned by `app_storage_path()` is **not secure**, and when removed the storage media is **not secure**.

 ```python